nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Ever since implementing Track Dial, some broadcasters requested adding support for moving through tracks vertically (as in reading specific columns just like moving to a different row in a table).
 This also resolved an issue where pressing Control+Alt+up/down arrow keys caused the monitor to flip upside down.
 This is achieved by asking SPLTrackItem.reportFocus to announce just the column the user wants when Control+Alt+up/down arrow is pressed, all controlled by a hidden class variable.
 This feature not only works for vertical column navigation - it is also used when a broadcaster requests only one column be announced, and the column to be announced can be customed (not to be confused with column announcement order routine discussed above).

-#### Track Tool: one routine, multiple app modules
+#### Track Tool and Creator: one routine, multiple app modules

-Column retriever routine is not only employed by Studio app module, but is also used in Track Tool app module (part of the studio add-on).
-Track Tool's use of column retriever include Track Dial for Track Tool (same routine as the Studio app module and Studio must be running to use it) and announcing column information (Control+NVDA+1  through 0, now termed Columns Explorer for Track Tool).
+Column retriever routine is not only employed by Studio app module, but is also used in Track Tool and Creator app modules (part of the studio add-on).
+These app modules (specifically, track item classes) uses column retriever for reviewing column data via table navigation commands and announcing column information (Control+NVDA+1  through 0, now termed Columns Explorer for Track Tool/SPL Creator).

 ### Few remarks